 Bargain Booksy

-Great promo, no reviews needed and you can sign up right away and get approved. $30 for nonfiction.
-Lots of categories and good results. https://www.bargainbooksy.com/sell-more-books/
+Bargain Booksy is a great promo with no reviews needed.
+You can sign up right away and get approved. $30 for nonfiction.
+Lots of categories and good results.

 Awesome Gang

 Awesome Gang is a place for Kindle book authors to share their books and get them in the hands of readers.
-You can submit your book for free and also decide to have it featured in their special books listing for $10/book (this includes a featuring in their homepage for 2 days, as well as a special mention in their newsletter and social media).
+You can submit your book for free and also decide to have it featured in their special books listing for $10/book (this includes a featuring on their homepage for two days, as well as a special mention in their newsletter and social media).

 Accepts: Free and discounted books